 Harry gave him an annoyed look.
 "I like it there.
-If we had both wanted to move right after we got married, I would have jumped at it.
-I mean, a lot of great things happened there, but so did a lot of bad things.
+If we had decided to move right after we got married, I would have jumped at it.
+A lot of great things happened there, but so did a lot of bad things.
 But now I like it.
 I like being able to drop in downstairs when Tony's there, or Ros, or George.
 I like being near Hagrid, and . . ."
 He paused.
 "And the Tomb.
 It makes me nervous when I go away for too long.
 I don't like leaving it unguarded."

 They had not told anyone except Ron and Hermione, who had performed a complicated Obliviate on Umbridge.
 She would be in Azkaban for the rest of her life because she had killed at least seven people in her obsession to get Harry, but now she would never know how she had got there.

 "Yeah, I know."
-Harry looked morosely at the desk.
+Harry looked grumpily at the desk.
 "But I'm trying to think of reasons not to move."

 Harry smiled in spite of himself.
 "We're going to start trying for a baby."